onepanelio/core-docs/docs/getting-started/contributing.md

 When making a pull request,

+1. Prefix the name with the type of commit (fix, feature, docs, etc)
+2. Add a /kind label in the description (enhancement, bug, etc)

-* Prefix the name with
+### Prefix the name with the type

+The types are

   * **fix** - fixing something
   * **feature** - adding a feature
   * **clean** - cleaning up code